maziac/DeZog/README.md

 For the "What's New" feature the [vscode-whats-new](https://github.com/alefragnani/vscode-whats-new) project from Alessandro Fragnani aka [alefragni](https://github.com/alefragnani) has been incorporated.
 The project is MIT licensed.

+For the other included SW see the 'dependencies' section in [package.json](https://github.com/maziac/DeZog/blob/main/package.json)

 ## Acknowledgements